|

 commentators that Paul is speaking about the concern that he has

-are progressing into sin, he inwardly burns for them.
+When people are progressing into sin, he inwardly burns for them.
+When

 verse 30 Paul says that “if I must boast, I will boast of the things

-doesn’t want to overstate and draw attention to his successes.
+Paul doesn’t want to overstate and draw attention to his

-He would rather draw attention to the Lord, and if he is gong to
+He would rather draw attention to the Lord, and if he is going to

-have God’s treasure in earthly vessels, in jars of clay, in order that
+We have God’s treasure in earthly vessels, in jars of clay, in

-God’s glory can be clearly be seen in us.
-Paul
+order that God’s glory can be clearly seen in us.
+In

 |